Measurement-induced criticality in $\mathbb{Z}_2$-symmetric quantum automaton circuits: Single-species BAW model and the first passage problem

 where the exponent has the analytical expression

 A single-species BAW model was introduced in Sec.~\ref{sec: single ps}.
 Initially, the particles are distributed randomly in the left half of the lattice chain.
 Under the unitary gates and composite measurements, the particles perform BAW.
-We've demonstrated that $Q(t)$ defined in Eq.~\ref{eq:Q} is equivalent to $-\log(K_0/K)$, where $K_0(t)/K$ is the fraction of particle configurations in which the particles never diffuse into the right half of the lattice chain up to time $t$, or in other words, the probability that the boundary between A and B has never been visited by the particles.
-If we consider the case when the particles are performing diffusion-annihilation random walks, \ie $p=0$ and we treat them as domain walls between the spins, then their dynamics under the measurement-only circuit has a one-to-one correspondence to the zero-temperature Glauber dynamics of the 1d Ising model $(q=2)$.
+We have demonstrated that $Q(t)$ defined in Eq.~\ref{eq:Q} is equivalent to $-\ln(K_0/K)$, where $K_0(t)/K$ is the fraction of particle configurations in which the particles never diffuse into the right half of the lattice chain up to time $t$, or in other words, the probability that the boundary between A and $B$ has never been visited by the particles.
+If we consider the case when the particles are performing diffusion-annihilation random walks, i.e., there are no CNN gates, and we treat them as domain walls between the spins, then their dynamics under the measurement-only circuit has a one-to-one correspondence to the zero-temperature Glauber dynamics of the 1D Ising model $(q=2)$.
 As illustrated in Fig.~\ref{fig:glauber}, when the spin different from both of its nearest neighbors is flipped, the domain walls annihilate; When its neighbors are in different states and the spin is aligned with one of them, the domain wall either diffuses or stays still.
-Besides, there's no creation of domain walls, \ie no particle branching since the zero temperature prohibits any energy-raising move.
-Then $K_0(t)/K=\sqrt{r(q=2,t)}$, since it's equivalent to the probability that the spin on the boundary of a finite chain has never flipped.
+Besides, there is no creation of domain walls, i.e., no particle branching since the zero temperature prohibits any energy-raising move.
+Then $K_0(t)/K=\sqrt{r(q=2,t)}$, since it is equivalent to the probability that the spin on the boundary of a finite chain has never flipped.
 Thus, $K_0(t)/K$ decays as a power law with the exponent $\theta(q=2)/2=3/16$.